rsskga/xtracred/intro.md

 # Intro to system & environment maintenance

 Learning Objectives
-* Develop a high-level perspective on how your computer works
+* Develop a high-level perspective on your system
 *

 ~~Before Lecture